phaynes/markdown-processing/examples/mid-essay/essay-example.md

 > **Educational Robot:** For a Year 7 Science Student with Low Literacy: Hydrogen and oxygen are two very simple gases.
 Hydrogen is the lightest gas and is used in things like balloons and fuel.
 Oxygen is the gas we need to breathe to stay alive.
 Together, they make water, which we drink and use every day.

 > **Educational Robot:** For a High IQ Year 12 Student Studying Chemistry: Hydrogen (H) is the lightest and most abundant element in the universe, with one proton and one electron, commonly found in molecular form (H₂).
 Oxygen (O), with eight protons and eight electrons, is a highly reactive non-metal and a crucial element for combustion and respiration processes.
 In its diatomic form (O₂), it supports aerobic life.
-The reaction of hydrogen with oxygen (2H₂ + O₂ → 2H₂O) releases significant energy and forms water, illustrating a fundamental exothermic redox reaction.
+The reaction of hydrogen with oxygen  ($2H_2 + O_2 \rightarrow 2H_2O$) releases significant energy and forms water, illustrating a fundamental exothermic redox reaction.

 ### Neuropsychological Stimulation